pureinsights/discovery-sandbox/README.md

 # Pureinsights Discovery Platform: Sandbox SDK
 _Discovery Sandbox SDK_ is a Python package that allows developers to programatically access Discovery features.
 Currently, it supports executing one or multiple QueryFlow processors.

+> [!IMPORTANT]
+> The current version of the Discovery Sandbox supports connections to internet-accessible services only.
+Support for local deployments is planned for an upcoming release.

 ## Requirements
 - Python 3.13+
 - `pip`